-the velocity ${\vec v}_0$ agrees with the velocity of the photon.
-The photon's energy is given by Eq.\,$(\ref{enhancement-factor})$, hence the energy distribution of the photon emitted from atoms is
+the velocity $\vec{v}_0$ agrees with the velocity of the photon.
+The photon's energy is given by Eq. \eqref{eq208}, hence the energy distribution of the photon emitted from the atoms is

-Thus the effective temperature of the photon is $\kappa$ times of that of the atoms.
+Thus the effective temperature of the photon is $\kappa$ times that of the atoms.

-\section{Summary and implications.}
+\section{Summary and implications}

-We have developed a theory of the diffraction induced by many-body interactions and computed the finite-size corrections to the rates of slow transitions caused by electromagnetic and weak interactions.
-The large corrections to the Fermi's golden rule Eq.\,$(\ref{rate})$ were found in certain processes.
+We have developed a theory for the diffraction induced by many-body interactions and computed the finite-size corrections to the rates of slow transitions caused by electromagnetic and weak interactions.
+Large corrections to Fermi's golden rule, Eq. \eqref{eq13}, were found in certain processes.

-The Fermi's golden rule is applicable to the rates in the particle zone where the initial and final states separate completely and their wave functions do not overlap.
-The rates are not subject to ${1}/{\text T}$ correction.
-In the wave zone, however, the ${1}/{\text T}$ corrections are found using the wave functions that satisfy the boundary conditions.
+Fermi's golden rule is applicable to the rates in the particle zone where the initial and final states are completely separate and their wave functions do not overlap.
+The rates are not subject to the $1/T$ correction.
+In the wave zone, however, the $1/T$ corrections are found using the wave functions that satisfy the boundary conditions.
 Because they have universal properties, they are observable in scattering experiments.
-The finite-size correction reveals the diffraction pattern of one quantum interference.
-The intermediate-time region of particle decays when the parent and daughters co-exit with a finite overlap of wave functions is the example of wave zone.
-The state is a superposition of the parent and daughters and has a finite expectation value of $H_{int}$.
-Thus the kinetic energy varies here, the decay rates and scattering cross sections are different from their asymptotic values.
+The finite-size correction reveals the diffraction pattern of single quantum interference.
+The intermediate-time region of particle decays when the parent and daughters co-exist with a finite over lap of wave functions is an example of a wave zone.
+This state is a superposition of the parent and daughters and has a finite expectation value of $H_\text{int}$.
+Thus the kinetic energy varies here; the decay rates and scattering cross sections are different from their asymptotic values.

-The finite-size corrections are inevitable consequences of the boundary conditions at T and have the magnitude that depends on the sizes of $\sigma_s$.
-The size of $\sigma_s$ can be controlled, and the finite-size corrections will be verified in experiments.
-Especially if the coherence length, ${\hbar E}/{(m^2c^3)}$, is a macroscopic size much larger than de Broglie wave length ${\hbar}/{|\vec{p}\,|}$, they would reveal in macroscopic scales.
-For neutrinos or photon of the effective mass of the order [eV/${c^2}]$, ${\hbar E}/{(m^2c^3)}$ becomes a macroscopic size.
+The finite-size corrections are inevitable consequences of the boundary conditions at $T$ and have a magnitude that depends on the sizes of $\sigma_S$.
+The size of $\sigma_S$ can be controlled, and the finite-size corrections will be verified in experiments.
+In particular, if the coherence length, $\hbar E/(m^2c^3)$, is a macroscopic size much larger than de Broglie wave length $\hbar/|\vec{p}\,|$, they would be revealed in macroscopic scales.
+For neutrinos or photons of the effective mass of the order (eV/$c^2$), $\hbar E/(m^2c^3)$ becomes a macroscopic size.
 Hence the finite-size correction may become visible in a macroscopic distance.